NvC-DmN-CH/AutoVTF/README.md

 ## Program is often falsely detected as virus
 And I really don't know why, I promise that it's not!

-If you want to be sure that there is no malicious code, take a look at the source code and compile it (x86), and download/compile the external dependencies yourself.
+If you want to be sure that there is nothing malicious, take a look at the source code and compile it (x86), and download/compile the external dependencies yourself.

 If you have any idea how to fix this, please let me know